avishekdutta14/CAMEO/README.md

 4) Place your file in offiline folder present in CAMEO

-5) Input files will contain *example input files are provided in the example_input folder*
+5) Input files will contain the following four files *(example input files are provided in the example_input folder)*

   (i)	Output from pick_otus.py  i.e. filename_otus.txt